FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ```
 {% endraw %}

-This template still needs some variables, namely the user’s birthday (if we have it) and any messages based on their input.
+This template still needs some variables, namely the user's birthday (if we have it) and any messages based on their input.
 We also need to connect it to a URL and make the /logout URL meaningful)

 Add URLs for the dashboard and to logout in the secretbirthdaysapp/urls.py file.
 The whole file should look like this.